zephyrproject-rtos/zephyr/boards/xen/xenvm/doc/index.rst

 Then, generated "domu-libxl.dtb" file can be de-compiled using "dtc" tool.

-Use information from de-compiled DTB file to update all related entries in provided "xenvm.dts" file.
+Use information from de-compiled DTB file to update all related entries in provided "xenvm_xenvm.dts" file.
 If memory layout is also changed, you may need to update :code:`CONFIG_SRAM_BASE_ADDRESS` as well.

 References